 3. Selecting investments—Developing the “menu” of investment options for plan participants;

 ERISA compliance transition.
-One of the most important things your 401(k) provider does for you is help you maintain compliance with ERISA requirements for your plan.
-Obviously, this aspect of transitioning plans is a lot like the baton handoff in a relay race; if someone drops it, there’s a problem.
+One of the most important things your 401(k) provider handles is to help you maintain compliance with ERISA requirements for your plan.
+Obviously, this aspect of transitioning plans is a lot like handing off the baton in a relay race; if someone drops it, there’s a problem.
 The entire four-step process described above will generally take 60-90 days from the time you sign a service agreement with your new provider.
 You will generally want to continue sending plan contributions to your old provider until the “blackout period”: the timeframe, usually about 10 days, when plan records and assets are being transferred to the new provider.
 This time period usually offers the cleanest breakpoint for handing off annual ERISA compliance duties from the old provider to the new provider.
 Keep in mind that the provider at plan year-end is typically responsible for completing ERISA compliance duties for that plan year.

 Some common pitfalls you’ll want to avoid: